Phase Ib/II-study

 Arfolitixorin is being developed to improve established cancer treatment by adding what the body cannot produce on its own.
 By addressing a known treatment gap, the goal is to help more patients gain better conditions to respond to their treatment and achieve an improved prognosis.

-Isofol is conducting a clinical phase Ib/II study evaluating the efficacy and safety of a new dosing regimen of the drug candidate arfolitixorin in patients with metastatic colorectal cancer.
-The study is being conducted at the leading academic hospital Charité – Universitätsmedizin Berlin, and a possible expansion to Japan is planned for 2026.
+Isofol is conducting a phase Ib/II clinical study to evaluate the efficacy and safety of an optimized dosing regimen for its drug candidate arfolitixorin in patients with metastatic colorectal cancer.
+The study is initially being conducted at the leading academic hospital Charité – Universitätsmedizin Berlin, with expansion to additional sites across Europe and Japan planned for 2026.

-The purpose of the study is to evaluate the efficacy of the drug candidate using an optimized dosing regimen in combination with 5-FU-based chemotherapy in patients with metastatic colorectal cancer.
-The aim is to generate efficacy and safety data for further clinical development.
+The aim of the study is to evaluate the efficacy and safety of arfolitixorin in an optimized dosing regimen, combined with 5-FU-based chemotherapy as a first-line treatment for patients with metastatic colorectal cancer.

 The study is conducted in two steps